nixus619/nixus619.github.io/src/content/work/landingPageOdin.md

 <a href="https://nixus619.github.io/foundations-landing-page/"> Live demo </a>

-<a href="https://github.com/nixus619/foundations-landing-page"> github repo for project </a>
+<a href="https://github.com/nixus619/foundations-landing-page"> GitHub repo for project </a>